SAP-samples/btp-services-intelligent-routing/03-MapCustomDomainRoutes/README.md

     > **IMPORTANT**: The output of the certbot commands will look slightly different depending on your OS.
 Screenshots were taken with macOS.

-5. Sign the certificate signing request (with a domain bought from Azure):
+5. Sign the certificate signing request:

     **Windows (console with administrative rights might be required):**
     ```console